There are many different positions a bowler can get in when he or she hits the delivery stride. Which one works best for generating pace?

 - Head looking inside the front arm as the back foot lands

-There are also several 'midway' points where the shoulders and feet are less open but not as side on as the classical action.
+On top of these two extremes, there are several 'midway' points where the shoulders and feet are less open but not as side on as the classical action.
+Some super-fast bowlers have also bowled midway.

-Both examples: Trueman and Marshall were fast, accurate and could swing the ball.
+Malinga, Thompson, Trueman and Marshall were fast, accurate and could swing the ball.
+Yet they all had different actions.
 So which one is right for the budding fast bowler?

 In short, it's more important to have a smooth, flowing action that fires muscles in the perfect sequence than it is to worry about whether you are side or front on.

-The main point about your action is the one all coaches are taught on day one of bowling action school; never have a mixed action as it can cause injury that prevents you from bowling at all.
+The main point about your action safety is the one all coaches are taught on day one of bowling action school; never have a "mixed" action as it can cause injury that prevents you from bowling at all.

 A mixed action is an unhealthy combination of front and side on; this cause twisting in the lumbar spine when it is dealing with a lot of force.
 Twisting that can lead to soreness and stress fractures.
 The spine needs to be as untwisted as possible so the shoulders and hips need to be lined up in front, side or midway positions.
 Take a look here for a video that shows you how you can check your action with a friend and some chalk.